DjFix/studioone_functions/README.md

 # functions.js
-_A functions file to help with writing scripts for PreSonus Studio One 4.5+.
+_Functions to help with developing scripts for PreSonus Studio One 4.5+.
 The file is obfuscated and cannot be edited._

 <HR>